 Over the past decade, Rini has filmed and recorded her father and the cows on his Colorado farm, working intermittently towards the completion of a film tentatively entitled “North/Central.”
 Her work in-progress film aims to explore how place can be imbued with intense beauty as well as personal and collective traumas.
 Through audio interviews, and by focusing her lens on myriad details of inanimate objects, landscapes and animals on her father’s farm, Rini presents one specific account of the multiplicity of experiences among contemporary Americans who work the land to supply our food.

-- A welcome discussion, film preview & group meatball supper will take place at Pedal Pushers Cafe in the upper level Roost Dining Room on Wednesday, March 14, at 5:30 p.m.
+- A welcome discussion, film preview & group meatball supper took place at Pedal Pushers Cafe in the upper level Roost Dining Room on Wednesday, March 14, at 5:30 p.m.

-- An open studio workshop on the creative and technical aspects of filmmaking will happen Tuesday, March 27th from 4 to 6 p.m. in the Upper Level Studio Space at the St. Mane Theatre.
+- An open studio workshop on the creative and technical aspects of filmmaking happened Tuesday, March 27th from 4 to 6 p.m. in the Upper Level Studio Space at the St. Mane Theatre.

-- A capstone “North/Central” film screening & discussion will be presented it the St. Mane Theatre auditorium on Friday, April 6 at 6:00 p.m.
+- A capstone “North/Central” film screening & discussion was presented in the St. Mane Theatre auditorium on Friday, April 6 at 6:00 p.m.

-- A residency farewell artist talk will take place in the Events Hall of Commonweal Theatre at 11 a.m. on Sunday, April 8.
+- A residency farewell artist talk took place in the Events Hall of Commonweal Theatre at 11 a.m. on Sunday, April 8.

 - Rini also invites community members to join her at Friday cattle auctions at the Lanesboro Sales Commission.